James-ONeill/kitacon-panel/script.md

 - Learn to write your own name.
 - もう一度、お前を信じる俺を信じろ！

-# Step Three.
-Start Learning Grammar and Vocabulary

-Once you can read kana it's time to start focusing on learning the structure of Japanese grammar and growing your vocabulary.
+# Learn Vocab

+With a general hiragana

-Japanese sentence structure is very different to English, it is often described as being a bit like how Yoda speaks "At the end, the verb is" but there's a little more to it than that.
-In the beginning the important thing to bear in mind is that taking an English sentence and  translating it into Japanese word by word will lead to unnatural results.
+Japanese sentence structure is very different to English, it is often described as being a bit like how Yoda speaks "At the end, the verb is".
+There's a bit more to but that's a pretty good intro.

+Depending on how much time and or money you have available there are different

+An important thing to bear in mind is that taking an English sentence and translating it into Japanese word by word will lead to unnatural results.
 Because of this it's important to spend as much time as possible listening to and reading natural Japanese.
-Watching anime can be quite an advantage here (though if you only watch sci-fi and fantasy anime maybe not so much) because you will begin to develop an ear for Japanese.
+Watching anime can be quite an advantage here because once you get the grasp of.

 # Step Four.
 Start Learning Kanji